beerriot/starlink-ping-loss-viewer/README.md

 ~/Library/LaunchAgents/StarlinkData.plist`.

-## Reducer / aggregation

-To view just one download, copy it, or symlink it, to `viewer/viewer-data.json`.

-If instead you'd like to view the content of multiple downloads at once, you'll need to reprocess them into a unified format.
-That's done with the scripts in the `reducer` directory.

-Assuming you have several downloads in a `data/` directory:

- 1. `cd data/`
- 2. `../reducer/extract-unique-times.zsh ../extract ../data/*`

-This should produce an equal number of identically-named files in the `extract` directory.
-These files have four major changes:

- 1. All information about throughput is removed

- 2. Information about ping drops, signal-to-noise ratio, obstructions, an satellite schedules are aggregated into one array of objects, instead of four separate arrays.

- 3. Ring buffers are unraveled, so that the earliest data in the file is the first element of the `data` array, and the latest data is the last.

- 4. Data is deduped.
-That is, data present in the second extracted file includes only data that was not present in the first extracted file.
-Put another way, any overlap is removed such that after the first file, each file only represents the data that was added in the new download.

-Aggregate all of your extractions, and prepare them for viewing using the other script in the `reducer/` directory:

- 1. `cd ..`
- 1. `reducer/concatenate-extracted-data.zsh extracted/* > viewer/viewer-data.json`

 ## Viewer / visual presentation

 The viewer is an HTML/SVG app.
-Start a webserver with the `viewer/` directory as its root.
-One easy way to do this:
+It uses a small Python script to serve the collected data files to the app.
+If your data is stored in a directory named `/path/to/your/data`, start the Python script like so:

  1. `cd viewer/`
- 2. `python3 -m http.server`
+ 2. `./server.py /path/to/your/data`

 Open the page in your web browser: (http://localhost:8000/index.html)

+If the page loads correctly, you should see a list of your collected data files in a box at the upper left.
+Click on any file to view it.
+If you select several files at once (via clicking and dragging, shift-clicking, command-clicking, or other means), the timespan they cover will be rendered together.

-If the page loads correctly, you should see a handful of buttons and fields at the top, and a large white space with a bunch of red squares on it below that.
+If the rendering is successful, then below the selection box and the handful of buttons and fields next to it at the top at the top, a large white space with a bunch of colored squares will appear.

 Each red square is a 1-second interval where some number of pings was dropped, and the dish reported that they were dropped because of some